SarahTech-alt/redux-saga-garden/README.md

 ## Base Mode

 1. Add the `redux-logger` middleware to the project for debugging
 1. Add `redux-sagas` to the project to make an API request.
 The route `http://localhost:5000/api/plant` returns an array of plants.
-Display that array on the `Garden` component on load.
+Display that array on the `PlantList` component on load.
 1. Add all of the plant fields to the form to allow adding a new plant to the database.
 The server `post` route to do this is available at `http://localhost:5000/api/plant`.
 1. Add a `Delete` button for each plant to allow it to be removed from the database.
 The server `delete` route to do this is available at `http://localhost:5000/api/plant/1`,  for the plant with the `id` of `1`.